How To Use And Configure WordPress Widgets

 • administrative forms (e.g. login, register, etc.)

-Widgets make managing and using WordPress easier!
+Widgets make managing and using WordPress easy!

-(Widgets help make managing and using WordPress easier)
+(Widgets make managing and using WordPress easier)

-How To Use Widgets
+How To Use Widgets In WordPress

 Basic Concepts

-Most WordPress Themes Support Widgetized Areas
+Most WordPress Themes Support Widgetized Layouts

-(Many themes offer users multiple widget-enabled sections)
+(Many WordPress themes offer users multiple widget-ready sections)

 Widget Areas